samhh/dotfiles/README.md

 - **NAS**: Configs for my home NAS (running off a Raspberry Pi).
 - **Misc**: At the moment this is exclusively a CS:GO config (that I happen to use on Windows).

 You can use the included `./link.sh` helper on Linux/macOS to automatically set up syslinks for all configs.
 This uses Stow under the hood.
+Note that this does not apply to NAS configs.

 Any configs that require user input due to user secrets (e.g. GPG key in Git config) are placed in appended *_secret* dirs, separately from the clean configs.
 You will need to manually manage these.